ZenyoSelf/thc-enshift/readme.md

-I made some notes during this adventure, it is not grammaticly checked or even make sense, but i would like to share it as it can help see how i arrived at this state of a product.
+I made some notes during this adventure, it is not grammatically checked or even make sense, but i would like to share it as it can help see how i arrived at this state of a product.

 ### Notes